sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 Digression: assignments and methods
 -----------------------------------

-In the above manipulations we have not stored any data for later use.
+In the above manipulations we did not store any data for later use.
 This can be done in Sage with the ``=`` symbol as in::

     sage: a = 3